New Edition!

 Estate Taxes

 Don’t worry about estate taxes until you find out whether or not your estate will owe them.
-Almost all will not.
-For deaths in 2022, an estate must be worth more than $12.06 million (net) before it’s liable for federal estate taxes.
+Almost all won’t.
+For deaths in 2024, an estate must be worth more than $13.61 million (net) before it’s liable for federal estate taxes.
 This amount will rise with inflation.
-(For more, see “Federal Estate Tax Exemptions,” in Chapter 9.)
+That said, a small handful of states also impose estate taxes, and in a few of those, the exemption isn’t nearly as low as the federal exemption.
+In those states, it is possible that your estate may be liable for state estate taxes even if you don’t have millions of dollars.
+Read more about estate taxes in Chapter 9.

 Making Changes

-The only limitation is that you must be “competent” when you make a change.
+Keep in mind, however, that to update your documents or make new ones, you must be “competent” when you make a change.
 Legally, “competence” means having the mental capacity to make and understand decisions regarding your property.
 You have to be pretty far gone before you aren’t legally competent to change your documents.
-For instance, forgetfulness, including not always remembering who people are, does not by itself establish mental incompetence.
+For instance, forgetfulness—including not always remembering who people are— doesn’t by itself establish mental incompetence.

 More Estate Planning Resources From Nolo